KarapetyanSatenik/levelUP/interview.md

 In essence, design patterns help you write code in a cleaner and more efficient way, solving common problems with proven method

+ Polymorphism
+param/method overriding - child overrides parent method .
+One is the method and parameter overriding, where the child overrides a parent method.

+2. method overloading - same name methods, js doesn't supprt this Polymorphism - TypeScript: Object-Oriented Programming Video Tutorial | LinkedIn Learning, formerly Lynda.com Polymorphism is one of those big CS-heavy words most people don't know.
+You actually have already covered it without you knowing.

+Private means it's quite literally only accessible in the class itself.
+It doesn't matter if it's a child.

+class User {
+  private age:number
+  constructor(age) {
+    this.age = age;
+  }

+  getAge() {
+    return this.age;
+  }
+}

+}

+Public vs. private - TypeScript: Object-Oriented Programming Video Tutorial | LinkedIn Learning, formerly Lynda.com In this video, dive deep into how you can protect your objects with the private keyword and open up and make them accessible with the public keyword.

+if we have protected method in one class we can't write implements in another class